mrlioncub/glpi/README.md

 docker run <OPTIONS> -d mrlioncub/glpi
 ```

-Beware that you have to run the same command with the options that you used to initially start your Nextcloud.
+Beware that you have to run the same command with the options that you used to initially start your GLPI.
 That includes volumes, port mapping.

 When using docker-compose your compose file takes care of your configuration, so you just have to run: